alexpsfti/ETpython-monitor/README.md

 # ETpython-monitor
 Enemy Territory Python Monitor using pyq3serverlist library https://pypi.org/project/pyq3serverlist/

 It runs python for easy Discord Bot integration.
+Can be run in CLI.

 Replace "localhost:27960" if needed.